pagopa/pn-prototypes/analog-delivery-monitoring/README.md

 Moreover, cache can be disabled at task level using `persist` parameter; it can be useful when we want to execute nodes without caching results or to avoid issues introduced by caching that node.

-Every cached node is cached in memory using the `Dataset<Row>` data structure, so it will be evicted as soon as code build run finishes.
+Every node is cached in memory using the `Dataset<Row>` data structure, so it will be evicted as soon as code build run finishes.
+By using this approach we are isolating the cache store between each codebuild execution to simplify cache evict management.

 #### Caching example